Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs

-Moreover, $\var(P\cap I_\psi)\supseteq \var(P)=\phi$.
-In fact, we will see that $\var(P\cap I_\psi)$ is the smallest algebraic variety including $\var(P)$ such that \eqref{eq:safetypla} is true: hence it solves Problem \ref{pro:user-pre-rel}. \fi Our goal is to give a method to effectively compute $P\cap I_\psi$, for user specified variety $\psi$ and polynomials set $P$.
-Following a well-established tradition in the field of hybrid systems, we shall consider the case when the user specifies $P$ via a polynomial \emph{template}, which we review in the next paragraph.
-Throughout the section, whenever we consider a Gr\"{o}bner basis over the polynomial ring $\reals[\aa,\xx]$, we shall assume a lexicographic monomial ordering\footnote{Any \emph{elimination} ordering \cite{Cox} for the parameters $a_i$ could as well be considered.} such that $a_i>x_j$ for each $i,j$.
-This way, whenever $G$ is a Gr\"{o}bner basis of an ideal $I\subseteq \reals[\aa,\xx]$, then $G\cap \reals[\xx]$ is a Gr\"{o}bner basis of the ideal $I\cap \reals[\xx]$ (see \cite[Ch.3,§1,Th.2]{Cox}).
-In particular, for any finite set $G\subseteq \reals[\xx]$, we have that $G$ is a Gr\"{o}bner basis in $\reals[\aa,\xx]$ if and only if it is in $\reals[\xx]$.
+Recall from \eqref{eq:Ipsi} that $I_\psi$ is the ideal that induces the strongest algebraic postcondition of the system at hand, for a user specified variety (precondition) $\psi$.
+Our goal is to give a method to effectively compute $P\cap I_\psi$, for a polynomial set $P$ which is itself user-specified.
+Following a well-established tradition in the field of continuous and hybrid systems, we shall consider the case when the user specifies $P$ via a polynomial \emph{template}, which we review in the next paragraph.